13 Topical Minoxidil (Rogaine) Side Effects to Look Out For

 What is Rogaine?

-Whenever I encounter fellow baldies, they say that they have considered Minoxidil for treating androgenetic alopecia due to its popularity.
+Whenever I encounter fellow baldies, they often say they have considered Minoxidil for treating androgenetic alopecia.

 I heard about the serendipitous story of how Rogaine was initially meant to treat high blood pressure, but many patients noticed that it had an unexpected side effect: hair growth.